cmoten/orsablog/content/post/congratulations-you-re-an-orsa-now-what.md

 ## Prepare either for Advanced Civil Schooling or the ORSA Military Applications Course (ORSA-MAC)

 We wrote [a post]({{< ref "post/so-you-want-to-be-an-orsa.md" >}}) detailing what to do if you need to refresh your fundamental math skills.
-The same advice applies.
-A couple of other considerations you need to know is that if you received acceptance for VTIP in the first quarter (Usually August - September), then you will have a short window to apply for ACS and gain acceptance to a civilian institution of study.
-The reason for this is that the VTIP results usually come out in early December and you will have very little time to meet the application deadlines for various graduate schools.
-The bottom line is plan early and keep this in mind when you apply for VTIP during the first quarter of the fiscal year, especially when scheduling your GRE.
-If you apply during the third quarter board (usually February - March), then you have time to get your academic and other requirements in order before the next ACS panel.
+That same advice applies to you since its been about seven years or more from the time you last studied math in a college setting.

 ## Join our milBook group